 Drive lags at joists

-Drill 3/16-in. pilot holes in the top flanges.
-Then drive pairs of 3-1/2-in. lag screws into each joist, removing the temporary screws as you go.
+As good as this garage storage idea is, it needs to be properly anchored to be effective.
+Drill 3/16-inch pilot holes in the top flanges.
+Then drive pairs of 3-1/2-inch lag screws into each joist, removing the temporary screws as you go.
 Use a minimum of four lag screws per carriage.

-Mark the centers of the carriages and screw a 1x2 stop along the marks.
-The stop will keep the totes from sliding too far into the carriages.
+Mark the centers of the carriages and screw a 1×2 stop along the marks.
+The stop will keep the totes from sliding too far into the overhead garage storage system.

 Utilize dead space

-If you don't have unused space above the garage door, you can install this system just about anywhere.
-However, keep the totes at least 2 ft. from light fixtures, door springs and garage door openers.
+If you don’t have unused space above the garage door, you can install this ceiling garage storage system just about anywhere.
+However, keep the totes at least two feet from garage lighting, door springs and garage door openers.

-The special reinforced totes we used (available from internet suppliers like usplastic.com, simplastics.com and others) are a bit stronger than those you'll find at home centers or department stores.
-The reinforced rims on these containers will support weights of 35 lbs. or more, which is perfect for lightweight storage.
+The special reinforced totes we used (available from internet suppliers like usplastic.com, simplastics.com and others) are a bit stronger than those you’ll find at home centers or department stores.
+The reinforced rims on these containers will support weights of 35 lbs. or more, which is perfect for this garage storage project.

-And the totes will be easy enough to lift into place while you're standing on a ladder.
-To be on the safe side, the total weight of all the totes shouldn't exceed 210 lbs., so find a different place to store books and heavy hardware.
+And the totes will be easy enough to lift into place while you’re standing on a ladder.
+To be on the safe side, the total weight of all the totes shouldn’t exceed 210 lbs., so heavy items should be stored in bins on the garage storage wall rather than on the ceiling.
 Custom plastic lids are also available for dust-free storage.

 If you use other types of containers, measure the rims carefully and adjust the bottom flange width to assure full support.
-And no matter what joist spacing you find (24 in. or 16 in.), be sure to fasten the carriages with at least four lag screws.
+And no matter what joist spacing you find (24- or 16-inch), be sure to fasten the carriages with at least four lag screws.

-Before you order your totes, measure the height above your garage door and find totes that'll work.
-Our 13-in.-deep totes required 18 in. of clearance, including the carriages.
-For lower clearances, you can buy totes that are 8 and 10 in. deep but with the same top size.
+Before you order your totes, measure the height above your garage door and find totes that’ll work.
+Our 13-inch-deep totes required 18 inches of clearance, including the carriages.
+For lower clearances, you can buy totes that are 8 and 10 inches deep but with the same top size.